ncsa/TGI_RAILS_Documentation/docs/source/running_jobs.rst

 -  A node-exclusive job that runs on a compute node for one hour will be charged 96 SUs (96 cores x 1 hour)
--  A node-exclusive job that runs on a 8-way GPU node for one hour will be charge 960 SUs (8 GPU x 1 hour)
+-  A node-exclusive job that runs on an 8-way GPU node for one hour will be charge 960 SUs (8 GPU x 1 hour)

 QOSGrpBillingMinutes